opensearch-project/documentation-website/_migrations/getting-started-data-migration.md

 To begin your migration, use the following steps to install a `bootstrap` box on an AWS EC2 instance.
 The instance uses CloudFormation to create and manage the stack.

 1. Log into the target AWS account where you want to deploy the Migration Assistant.
-2. From the browser where you are logged into your target AWS account right-click [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?templateURL=https://solutions-reference.s3.amazonaws.com/migration-assistant-for-amazon-opensearch-service/latest/migration-assistant-for-amazon-opensearch-service.template&redirectId=SolutionWeb) ↗ to load the CloudFormation (Cfn) template from a new browser tab.
+2. From the browser where you are logged into your target AWS account, right-click [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?templateURL=https://solutions-reference.s3.amazonaws.com/migration-assistant-for-amazon-opensearch-service/latest/migration-assistant-for-amazon-opensearch-service.template&redirectId=SolutionWeb) to load the CloudFormation  template from a new browser tab.
 3. Follow the CloudFormation stack wizard:
    * **Stack Name:** `MigrationBootstrap`
    * **Stage Name:** `dev`